• Skip to primary navigation

 • Garlic: Few cloves are ground into a paste along with cooked tomatoes.
 Plus, a few cloves are added to hot oil for tempering.

 • Red chili powder: This makes the pickle spicy.
 You can adjust the amount as per your preferred spice level.
-The given amount below makes tomato pickle medium spicy.
+The given amount below makes pickle medium spicy.

 • Salt: acts as a preservative as well as brings out the pickle flavor.